iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > So buggy.<br> :date: __2021-03-05 21:52:37__

 > Why anyone would download this is beyond me!!!
 I can do all the things this app claims to do, on the NHS Patient Access app.
 Without having my confidential information being viewed by who knows???
 No thanks<br> :date: __2021-02-27 18:54:27__

-> Cannot log on.
-Password never recognised and biometric logon never works.
-I have had to delete the app and reinstall it, add a new password (same as the old one) and can then order repeat prescription.
-That happens every time I need to reorder.
-Have reported the problems to the admin of the app but problems persist<br> :date: __2021-02-08 13:26:22__

-> Rubbish app.
-Cannot access any information recently 😕.
-Its supposed to make GP access easier.
-Its such a pain.<br> :date: __2021-01-21 09:56:33__